rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/faq/gui.rst

 Standard builds of Python include an object-oriented interface to the Tcl/Tk widget set, called Tkinter.
 This is probably the easiest to install and use.
 For more info about Tk, including pointers to the source, see the Tcl/Tk home page at http://www.tcl.tk.
-Tcl/Tk is fully portable to the MacOS, Windows, and Unix platforms.
+Tcl/Tk is fully portable to the Mac OS X, Windows, and Unix platforms.

 wxWidgets
 ---------

-wxWidgets (http://www.wxwidgets.org) is a free, portable GUI class library written in C++ that provides a native look and feel on a number of platforms, with Windows, MacOS X, GTK, X11, all listed as current stable targets.
+wxWidgets (http://www.wxwidgets.org) is a free, portable GUI class library written in C++ that provides a native look and feel on a number of platforms, with Windows, Mac OS X, GTK, X11, all listed as current stable targets.
 Language bindings are available for a number of languages including Python, Perl, Ruby, etc.